-Year Average Year End Fair Value of Equity Awards (\$) Year over Year Average Change in Fair Value of Outstanding and Unvested Equity Awards (\$) Average Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year (\$) Year over Year Average Change in Fair Value of Equity Awards Granted in Prior Years that Vested in the Year (\$) Average Fair Value at the End of the Prior Year of Equity Awards that Failed to Meet Vesting Conditions in the Year (\$) Average Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation (\$) Total Average Equity Award Adjustments (\$)

-2022 1,195,936 652,639 162,264 2,010,839

-2021 411,815 19,061 85,356 516,232
+Year Average Year End Fair Value of Equity Awards (\$) Year over Year Average Change in Fair Value of Outstanding and Unvested Equity Awards (\$) Average Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year (\$) Year over Year Average Change in Fair Value of Equity Awards Granted in Prior Years that Vested in the Year (\$) Average Fair Value at the End of the Prior Year of Equity Awards that Failed to Meet Vesting Conditions in the Year (\$) Average Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation (\$) Total Average Equity Award Adjustments (\$) 2023 1,228,536 537,073 100,558 (7,733) 1,858,433 2022 1,195,936 652,639 162,264 2,010,839 2021 411,815 19,061 85,356 516,232

-(5) Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share

-- price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - (6) The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited financial statements for the applicable year.
+- (5) Cumulative total shareholder return is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.
+The "measurement period" is the period beginning at the measurement point established by the market close on the last trading day before fiscal year 2021, through and including the end of the fiscal year for which cumulative total shareholder return is being calculated. - (6) The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited financial statements for the applicable year.